 The average settlement for airbags not deploying in a car accident differs according to various circumstances.
-The following are major factors in determining the amount of damages you could claim in a settlement:
+The following are major factors in determining the amount of damages you could claim in a settlement or lawsuit:

 - The severity of your injuries